akruvi/salesforce-simple-trigger-framework/README.md

 }
 ```

+## Bi-Directional Synchronisation

+Sometimes, you may want records to synchronise bi-directionally.
+Meaning, if the parent record changes, so will the child.
+And if the child record changes, so should the parent.
+This can be implemented by having two triggers, one on each object, that both synchronise one object into the other.
+In our example, we may choose to create a trigger on the Task object that syncronises back into a case.

+For this to work, both triggers must implement the getParentRelationalField function.
+This ensures that the newly-created child record does not create another child of its own, but instead synchronises with the parent record.
+By definition, this means that both synchronised objects must have lookup fields pointing to one another (in a fictional world where SObjects can have lookups to activities).

 ## Who wasted their time writing this garbage?

 This garbage was written by Amnon Kruvi, whom you can reach for assistance at amnon@kruvi.co.uk

 And if you're involved in a project for managing shift workers or field service, why not give [Isimio](https://www.isimio.com) a try?
+Or if you're looking for Salesforce architectural support, implementation, or managed services, reach out to [The Architech Club](https://architechclub.com).